ln-komandur/linux-utils/Readme.md

 `sudo gpasswd -a ${USER} netdev` and check again by executing `groups`

+## Allow multicast incoming pings / packets from your router if you use UFW

+Add the following rule where `192.168.254.1` is an example of your router's IP address

+`sudo ufw allow in from 192.168.254.1 to 224.0.0.0/24` - Refer - https://bbs.archlinux.org/viewtopic.php?id=212452 or https://forums.linuxmint.com/viewtopic.php?t=111630

+Then reload the firewall

+`sudo ufw reload`

+and check the status

+`sudo ufw status verbose`

 # Regular Cleanup
 Periodically run the `CleanCacheAndLogs.sh` as root if you have low root disk space popup appearing in ubuntu (Unity) or gnome.
 See example images for these pop-up.
 Not having enough space for root may even stop your system from booting up (will not load X)